Yañalif: Decline

 Using two different alphabets for Russian and Turkic languages was problematic: people had to learn two different alphabets, confusing letters of one alphabet for letters from another, and Turkic languages had to use specific typewriters instead of sharing typewriters with Russian.
 In order to overcome these issues, a decision was made to convert Turkic languages to Cyrillic.
 In 1939 the Soviet government prohibited Yañalif although it remained in use until January 1940.
 Yañalif was also used in Nazi gazettes for prisoners of war and propaganda during World War II.
 The alphabet served until the 1950s, because most of the schoolbooks were printed before World War II.
 Some Tatar diasporas also used Yañalif outside of the Soviet Union, for example the Tatar bureau of Radio Free Europe.

 For 12 years of usage the Latin script, Arabic script (and not only Yaña imlâ, but İske imlâ too) also were used.
 One of the Musa Cälil's Moabit Notebooks was written in Yañalif, and another was written in Arabic letters.
 Both notebooks were written in German prison, after 1939, the year when the Cyrillic script was established.

 Restoring Yañalif

 I with bowl does not have separate encoding in Unicode.
 Cyrillic Ь is used.
 Only some Tatar fonts use this glyph.

 N with descender, a variant of Ŋ, that was used in Yañalif and is represented in Unicode since 6.0.
 Only some Tatar fonts use this glyph at the position of Ñ.

-In the 1990s some wanted to restore Yañalif, or Yañalif +W, as being appropriate for the modern Tatar phonetics.
-But technical problems, such as font problems and the disuse of Uniform Turkic alphabet among other peoples, forced the use of a "Turkish-based alphabet".
+In the 1990s some wanted to restore Yañalif, or Yañalif with the addition of the letter "W", as being appropriate for the modern Tatar phonetics.
+But technical problems, such as font problems and the disuse of Yañalif among other peoples, forced the use of a "Turkish-based alphabet".
 In 2000 such an alphabet was adopted by the Tatarstan government, but in 2002 it was abolished by the Russian Federation.